CyberTailor/find-work/docs/getting-started.rst

    find-work -I rep -r gentoo_ovl_guru out

+To see which installed packages have open version bump requests filed on Bugzilla, sorted by date last updated, run:

+.. prompt:: bash

+   find-work -I bugzilla -t outdated

 All data from APIs is cached for a day, so don't hesitate running the command again and again!